-5.3 Pricing - quarding sector
+5.3 Contract Costing - guarding sector

-Note must be taken of pricing of security services.
-Government has a responsibility to ensure that employees receive their full wages and all other service benefits due to them in respect of any applicable legal provision, agreement, contract or determination.
+Note must be taken of costing/pricing of security services.
+Government has a responsibility to ensure that employees receive their full wages and all other service benefits due to them in respect of any applicable legal provision, agreement, contract, or determination.

-In respect of the guarding sector, the Minister of Labour made, in terms of section 51(1) of the Basic Conditions of Employment Act (Act no. 75 of 1997) a Sectoral Determination establishing conditions of employment for employees in this sector.
-This Sectoral Determination determines, inter alia, minimum wages and other conditions of employment an employee security is officer is entitled too.
-Minimum wages are also increased by the Minister of Labour in terms of an amendment each year and includes other conditions of employment such as nightshift allowances, cleaning allowances, etc.
+In respect of the guarding sector, the Minister of Labour approved the establishment of a Bargaining Council for the Security Sector, whose Main Agreement as published in Government Gazette establishes conditions of employment for employees in this sector.
+The Main Agreement determines, inter alia, minimum wages and other conditions of employment the security officer as an employee is entitled to.
+Minimum wages are generally also increased by the Bargaining Council in terms of an amendment each year and includes other conditions of employment such as nightshift allowances, cleaning allowances, etc. In this regard, PSiRA developed illustrative costing structures to guide security service providers and clients on statutory and other costs associated with the rendering of security services to assist security businesses in meeting their employer obligations toward employees insofar as conditions of employment is concerned.